tcpiplab/AblitaFuzzer/README.md

 #### TLDR

-1. `python3 ablitafuzzer.py test` - AblitaFuzzer tries to call the hardcoded API URLs of the (abliterated/uncensored) "attacker" LLM and the "target" LLM to make sure they are reachable and not returning errors.
+1. `python3 ablitafuzzer.py test` - AblitaFuzzer tests connectivity to configured Ollama endpoints (local abliterated model and target LLM) to ensure they are reachable and functioning properly.
 2. `python3 ablitafuzzer.py fuzz`
-   1. AblitaFuzzer sends a bunch of known-malicious seed prompts to the abliterated model and asks it to generate new, novel malicious prompts.
+   1. AblitaFuzzer sends known-malicious seed prompts to the local abliterated Ollama model to generate new, novel attack prompts.
-   2. AblitaFuzzer sends these new malicious prompts to the target LLM.
+   2. AblitaFuzzer sends these generated prompts to the target LLM (local, cloud, or remote API).
-   3. AblitaFuzzer records the responses from the target LLM in `results/results.json`.
+   3. AblitaFuzzer records all responses in `results/results.json` with attack correlation IDs.
+   4. All traffic can be routed through proxy tools like Burp Suite for additional analysis.
 3. `python3 ablitafuzzer.py analyze`
-   1. AblitaFuzzer calls the abliterated LLM again, but this time to analyze the request/response pairs from the latest attack.
-   2. AblitaFuzzer writes the resulting analysis to a Markdown file.
+   1. AblitaFuzzer runs professional vulnerability analysis using the integrated analysis engine.
+   2. AblitaFuzzer generates comprehensive security reports in multiple formats (Markdown, HTML, JSON, CSV).
+   3. Reports include OWASP LLM Top 10 classification, risk scoring, and remediation recommendations.

 #### More detailed explanation of how it works